Monarch Frontline Hero: BHUC Administrative Assistant Briannan Snow

 His compassionate staff keeps this in mind.
-BHUC Administrative Assistant Brianna Snow went above and beyond to assist a young lady experiencing a psychotic episode during the nearly eight-hour visit.
+BHUC Administrative Assistant Briannan Snow went above and beyond to assist a young lady experiencing a psychotic episode during the nearly eight-hour visit.
 BHUC visits are typically a much shorter duration, but this situation required assistance from an outside agency which required the extended wait.

 Snow tried a variety of calming techniques during the supported individual’s stay including providing an ice cream snack, a walk in the parking lot, providing her a hoodie to wear and engaging in conversation to relieve her frustration.